Ly0n/awesome-robotic-tooling/README.md

 * [Atlas](https://github.com/magicleap/Atlas) - End-to-End 3D Scene Reconstruction from Posed Images.
 * [vilib](https://github.com/uzh-rpg/vilib) - This library focuses on the front-end of VIO pipelines with CUDA.
 * [hloc](https://github.com/cvg/Hierarchical-Localization) - A modular toolbox for state-of-the-art 6-DoF visual localization.
 It implements Hierarchical Localization, leveraging image retrieval and feature matching, and is fast, accurate, and scalable.
-* [ESVO](https://github.com/HKUST-Aerial-Robotics/ESVO) - A novel pipeline for real-time visual odometry using a stereo event-based camera
+* [ESVO](https://github.com/HKUST-Aerial-Robotics/ESVO) - A novel pipeline for real-time visual odometry using a stereo event-based camera.

 ### Vector Map
-* [OpenDRIVE](http://www.opendrive.org/index.html) - OpenDRIVE® is an open file format for the logical description of road networks.
+* [OpenDRIVE](http://www.opendrive.org/index.html) - An open file format for the logical description of road networks.
 * [MapsModelsImporter](https://github.com/eliemichel/MapsModelsImporter) - A Blender add-on to import models from google maps.
 * [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) - Map handling framework for automated driving.
 * [barefoot](https://github.com/bmwcarit/barefoot) -  Online and Offline map matching that can be used stand-alone and in the cloud.